Remove frames

 Ethshar

-For more details about my plans (though it's in need of an update), see Unwritten Ethshar Novels.
+For more details about my plans (though it's probably in need of an update), see Unwritten Ethshar Novels.

 The Exile and the Empire